PlaidWeb/Publ/example_site/content/blog/20180402 first blog.md

 sprung up around protocols like ActivityPub, and people started to remember how the Internet used to be.
 Individuals posting their own stuff to the Internet for other individuals to see.

-But none of these projects are focusing on collections of heterogenous content, and in the meantime I'd put a lot of thought into how to actually build a site that satisfies my needs.
+But none of these projects are focusing on collections of heterogeneous content, and in the meantime I'd put a lot of thought into how to actually build a site that satisfies my needs.